-It also marks another unique anniversary; 2016 brings with it 60 years of association between the Brathay Exploration Group (now called Brathay Explore) and the remote island of Foula in the Shetland Islands.
+2016 marked a unique anniversary for us; 60 years of association between the Brathay Exploration Group (now Brathay Explore) and the remote island of Foula in the Shetland Islands.

 Since 1956 Brathay has sent 89 expeditions to the island, consisting of 973 members and leaders, of which 121 have made return journeys with the Group – five of them nine or more times (David Scott-Langley , Bob Furness , Donald Brownrigg , the late John Gittins and Peter Mawby ).